 Request unlock for an Enactable Process Model

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to request unlock on a given EPM.

 PM Tool must be able request unlock on a given EPM on the Galaxy Server.
 Should this EPM be already locked by someone else or not locked, an error message should be presented to the user.
 Should this EPM locked on the Galaxy Server for the current user, the lock will be reset on the Galaxy Server and the automatic polling mechanism will be restart on the user client for this specific EPM.
 PM Tool will then restrict the user access locally to read only.